-Lighting in ancient Egypt was provided using the classic bulbs we employ today.
-The Egyptian pictures show bulb-like devices with filament wires, a holder and current wires.
+Some people claim that lighting in ancient Egypt was provided using the classic bulbs we employ today.
+The Egyptian pictures show bulb-like devices with filament wires, a holder, and current wires.
 The lamps had filaments permitting electric current to flow inside it.

 Something similar to a wire leads to a small box on which the air god is kneeling.
 Adjacent to it stands a two-armed djed pillar as a symbol of power, which is connected to the snake.
 Also remarkable is the baboon-like demon holding two knives in his hands, which are interpreted as a protective and defensive power.